 Proposals should include a title, institutional affiliation, an abstract of around 500 words and a short, one page CV.
 In the case of panels, the proposal should include a maximum of three different papers accompanied by the same information required for individual proposals and the name, affiliation and short, one page CV of the sponsor (if they are not presenting a paper in the same panel).
-All the proposals should be submitted by March 30, 2017, to Kq6Madrid at gmail.com.
+All the proposals should be submitted by March 30, 2017, to Kq6Madrid chez gmail.com.

 Please, remember that English will be the official language of the congress.

 Also, we are pleased to announce that we offer 20 bursaries for young researchers to help them with the costs.
 Those interested in said bursaries should write to the aforementioned email to obtain more details about them and what they cover.
 Those who want to apply must send us the title of the proposal, an abstract of around 500 words, institutional affiliation, a one page CV and one page report focusing on why this congress is relevant for them and how their research could improve the field of royal studies.